Human-in-the-Loop Entity Resolution and Knowledge Curation - overview

 One of the key related challenges that we address is the development of human-in-the-loop tools that target domain experts (rather than programmers), and focus on extracting the domain or task-specific knowledge from the human expert, in order to map this knowledge into the "right" algorithms for entity resolution and the associated operations.
 As part of this, we have recently developed a new active learning strategy for entity resolution algorithms, in which the system actively searches for a small set of most representative examples (matches or non-matches) to be labeled by the expert.
 As a result of a sequence of such interactions, the system refines its understanding of the domain or of the task at hand, and learns algorithms that have quality guarantees, while using HIL as the target representation language.

-The following paper introduces the HIL language (see also the additional HIL page for more details), while the second paper below describes the active learning strategy that we have built on top of HIL.
+The following paper introduces the HIL language (see also the additional HIL page for more details):

 HIL: A High-Level Scripting Language for Entity Integration.
 Mauricio A. Hernández, Georgia Koutrika, Rajasekar Krishnamurthy, Lucian Popa, Ryan Wisnesky.
 In EDBT 2013.